-- b. c.
-Notwithstanding section 6 ab.(3)(4), and subsection e. b. of this section, if a collaborative lawyer is discharged or withdraws from ceases representation of a party in accordance with the limitation of representation clause of a collaborative law participation agreement, the collaborative process continues if, not later than 30 days after the date of notice of the discharge or withdrawal cessation of representation is sent to the parties, as required by subsection a., the unrepresented party: - (1) retains a successor collaborative lawyer who is identified in an amended collaborative law participation agreement; and - (2) in that amended collaborative law participation agreement or other signed record, the parties consent to continue the process and the successor lawyer confirms representation of the party.
+c.
+Notwithstanding section 6 b.(3), and subject to subsection b. of this section, if a collaborative lawyer is discharged or ceases representation of a party in accordance with the limitation of representation clause of a collaborative law participation agreement, the collaborative process continues if, not later than 30 days after the date of notice of the discharge or cessation of representation is sent to the parties, as required by subsection a., the unrepresented party:

+(1) retains a successor collaborative lawyer who is identified in an amended collaborative law participation agreement; and

+(2) in that amended collaborative law participation agreement or other signed record, the parties consent to continue the process and the successor lawyer confirms representation of the party.

 This section contains portions of sections 9 and 5 of the uniform act with modifications for clarity and appropriate deference to the court's authority to regulate attorney conduct and court procedure.
-This section is intentionally limited to the standards for a collaborative lawyer's withdrawal or disqualification from representing limitation of representation of a party to the collaborative law process and continuation of the process.
+This section is intentionally limited to the standards for a collaborative lawyer's withdrawal or limitation of representation of a party to the collaborative law process and continuation of the process.